THE SLUGGARDS

 Would that it were that easy--but we still could learn plenty from them if we put them to work.
 Don’t forget how Bud had been told a few musical concepts and instantly knew that mathematics limited the number of diminished chords to three.

 Elson and I hired countless guitar teachers.
 We also sought out teams of scientists to join Project OUST!
-They knew what data to give to the Sluggards and what questions to ask.
+They knew just what data to give to the Sluggards and just what questions to ask.
 The Sluggards would answer the questions too!
 They had no choice; any time they didn’t, they’d be docked one guitar lesson.

-would likely have said, “Gwavity!
-Johannes Kepler could have shown a Sluggard his preliminary planetary data and said, “How do you like the nice round orbits, Herr Lowenbrau?”
+Who can even imagine where we’d be if all the greatest scientists of history had had their own personal Sluggard?
+Just think about it.
+When the apple hit Isaac Newton on the head, he could have just relayed this information to his Sluggard who would likely have said, “Gwavity!”
+Johannes Kepler could had shown a Sluggard his preliminary planetary data and said, “How do you like the nice round orbits, Herr Löwenbräu?”
 To which the Sluggard would cry, “Not wound.
 Ewipses!”
 Einstein himself wouldn’t have had to wrack his brains to come up with a theory based upon the speed of light being constant.
 He could have just asked a Sluggard about how fast it was and, “Wight fast!” might have been the answer.
 “Beddy beddy fast.
 But stay same.
 Stay SAME!”

 The scientists we hired had the difficult part.
-They had to give the Sluggards the right data and come up with the best loaded questions.
+They had to give the Sluggards the right data and come up with the very best loaded questions.
 I didn’t envy them.

 Making lesson plans, however, was dead easy.
 Here’s how the class went a few days after I first drove Bud to my house: